Special July Offer: $2,020 Per Eye* for Modern LASIK CLAIM OFFER

 In recent years, environmental concerns have grown to encompass a wide range of everyday products.
 While plastic straws and bags have garnered significant attention, another common item has remained largely overlooked: contact lenses.
 These small vision correction devices, used by millions worldwide, have a surprising environmental footprint that demands our attention.

-The Lifecycle of Contact Lenses: From Production to Disposal
+The Lifecycle of Contact Lenses: A Hidden Waste Stream

 Environmental Consequences of Contact Lens Pollution